As always the case, technology plays a serious role in all of

 many family lawyers will actually include something called a "social

-media clause" in a prenuptial agreement.
+media clause" in a

 Why is social media such a big issue?
 Think privacy.
 Think reputation,